-The number of infringements was endless and also involved objectively minor offenses such as do not say hello due to distraction, reluctantly following an order or Don't keep silence when it was prescribed.
+The number of infringements was endless and also involved objectively minor offenses such as do not say hello due to distraction, the reluctantly following an order or Don't keep silence when it was prescribed.
 We can instead agree on heavy sanctions for offenses considered very serious such as do not observe due precautions when handling powders and open flames, absences that did not cover the ends of the desertion, sleep or be distracted during guard duty (which for an officer were always punished with rigorous arrests) or leave the place without permission.

 Some infractions were typical of the sailing era such as walking on the windward quarterdeck, finding oneself or sitting in certain points of the ship reserved for superior officers or guard personnel and non-commissioned officers who showed up without their cap and without the rush in their hands, the emblem, were punished. of their authority, which they willingly made use of by lashing less than zealous subordinates.